dvdvideo1234/UbuntuBatches/MaNGOS/readme.md

 It will ask you series of questions in the process for proxy, dependancies and so on.
 The script is designed to be automatic, so there is no need to change anything manually !!!
 After the instalation finishes, it will say "Enjoy your UDB".
-Then you must eztract the client maps and vmaps as it is shown here: https://github.com/cmangos/issues/wiki/Installation-Instructions
+Then you must extract the client maps and vmaps as it is shown here: https://github.com/cmangos/issues/wiki/Installation-Instructions

 After you are done with that process ( Which takes very long, so grab you